The Best $600 Home Office Mini-ITX PC Build – December 2021

 This Month’s Build

 To ensure that you have a flawless computing experience, this system features 16GB of DDR4 RAM, rather than the 8GB used in most larger pre-built systems, which means you’ll never run out of memory.
-The build also features a 256GB PCIe-based solid-state drive.
+The build also features a 500GB PCIe-based solid-state drive.
 This drive uses the M.2 form factor, which slips right into the motherboard, minimizing cable clutter and providing tremendous responsiveness.
-The system is housed in the ultra-stylish and compact In-Win BQ656 case, which includes a 150W power supply.
+The system is housed in the ultra-stylish and compact InWin Chopin case, which includes a 200W power supply.
 It can even fit dual 2TB hard drives, listed in the optional upgrades section at the end of this guide.
-Learn more about the nifty case in our hands-on review.

 This low-cost mini-ITX board offers all the features you need for a compact build.
-That includes an M.2 SSD slot, dual RAM slots, four USB ports, and built-in WiFi and Bluetooth.The Guru’s Tip
+That includes an M.2 SSD slot, dual RAM slots, six USB ports, and next-gen WiFi 6 and Bluetooth 5.1.
+Note that this is a socket LGA 1200 motherboard, so if it’s out of stock, make sure that you don’t pick an alternative model with a different CPU socket!The Guru’s Tip

 Given that many apps today require at least 8GB, and the built-in graphics chip will reserve some of the RAM for its own use, we cannot recommend a cheaper 2x4GB setup for this system.